-1. Background
+Background

 There are around 8200 scheduled monuments in Scotland, recognised as being of national importance.
 Over 80% are located on agricultural land and are affected by land management practices.
 There is no specific funding for management works on scheduled monuments via the SRDP scheme.
-However, a number of the AECS annual recurrent options and capital items have the potential to offer dual benefits to both the environment and the long term management of scheduled monuments.
-For the 2022

-AECS round, where proposed works met environmental criteria, but also include a scheduled monument for which the works will be beneficial, additional points may be gained in recognition of the multiple benefits offered.
+However, a number of the AECS annual recurrent options and capital items have the potential to offer dual benefits to both the environment and the long-term management of scheduled monuments.
+For the 2024 AECS round, where proposed works meet environmental criteria, but also include a scheduled monument for which the works will be beneficial, additional points may be gained in recognition of the multiple benefits offered.

-2. Scheduled monuments
+Scheduled monuments

 Scheduled monuments are protected under the Ancient Monuments and Archaeological Areas Act (1979).
 Historic Environment Scotland (HES) encourages positive management of scheduled monuments to ensure these nationally important sites are preserved for future generations to enjoy.
 Most works on scheduled monuments do however require scheduled monument consent (SMC) and it is an offence to undertake works without consent.
-This includes any ground breaking works, fencing, drainage, tree removal, paths, steps and flooding works.
+This includes any ground-breaking works, fencing, drainage, tree removal, paths, steps and flooding works.

-3. Determining the location and extent of the scheduled area
+Determining the location and extent of the scheduled area

-The Targeting Tool section of the AECS website contains information on scheduled monuments located within each farm unit, with a link to relevant documentation.
-You can obtain this information via the PASTMAP website (www.pastmap.org).
+You can obtain information on the location and extent of scheduled monuments, with a link to relevant documentation, via the PASTMAP website (www. pastmap.org.uk).
 PASTMAP is a free interactive website which shows the location of all scheduled monuments and other heritage features.
 The legal document for each scheduled monument, which can be downloaded via PASTMAP, identifies the area which is protected and subject to restrictions on works.
 It is important to identify the scheduled area on the ground as it may extend beyond any visible features in order to protect buried remains.
 HES is happy to help identify the extent of the scheduled area and mark it out on the ground.

-4. Incorporating management of scheduled monuments within your application
+Incorporating management of scheduled monuments within your application

 There are a number of annual recurrent options and capital items which may benefit the management of scheduled monuments.
 These are detailed in the sections below, together with information on the types of options and capital items that are not appropriate.
 If you wish to incorporate management of a scheduled monument, you should include a letter of support from HES with your AECS application.
-To request a letter of support, or find out more information about the scheduled monuments within your farm boundary, please email HES: hmenquiries@hes.scot or telephone 0131 668 8716.
+To request a letter of support, or find out more information about the scheduled monuments within your farm boundary, please contact us using the details at the end of this leaflet.
 Please include details of your farm unit, and the scheduled monuments you are interested in managing together with the options you intend to take forward.
-HES aims to respond to your request within 10 working days.
+We aim to respond to your request within 10 working days